 Get Invoved with WCTM:

-“Nanny state” is a pejorative term used in criticizing government actions the attacker asserts are overprotective of fellow citizens, unjustifiably authoritarian, and which interfere too much with personal choice and freedom.
-Governor Romney’s remarks about the 47% of Americans who are “dependent upon government, who believe that they are victims, who believe the government has a responsibility to care for them” underlines that this election is about defining the powers, and the responsibilities, that voters should entrust to our federal government.
+“Nanny state” is a pejorative term used by conservatives in attacking government actions judged to be overprotective of fellow citizens, unjustifiably authoritarian, and which interfere too much with personal choice and freedom.
+Governor Romney’s remarks about the 47% of Americans who are “dependent upon government, who believe that they are victims, who believe the government has a responsibility to care for them” underlines that elections are about defining the powers, and the responsibilities, that voters entrust to government.

 Drawing lines, as the lawyers say, is a challenge.
-If you believe that government should offer help except when a citizen’s quasi-suicidal behavior caused his problems, what are the limits?
-For instance, some obese people have chronic, even genetic, issues that hinder losing weight and others are paying for the sins of parents who fed them unhealthy, obesity-producing diets.
-Allocating responsibility might be unfair.
-Further, once a pattern exists, breaking it can be very tough.
+If you believe that government should offer help even when a citizen’s quasi-suicidal behavior caused his problems, are there limits?
+Some obese people have chronic, even genetic, issues that hinder losing weight and others are paying for the sins of parents who fed them unhealthy, obesity-producing diets.
+Allocating responsibility is difficult, and once a pattern exists breaking it can be very tough.
 The body becomes chemically dependent on regular nicotine fixes or on too-high-calorie food intake; the addiction then fights back against change.
-The trend since 1932 has been towards more government services, even for folks who unjustifiably failed to care for themselves, and setting limits is difficult.
-Is the public ready to leave people who hurt themselves at the hospital door?
+The trend since 1932 has been towards more government services, even for folks who unjustifiably failed to care for themselves, and setting limits can seem cruel.
+Is the public ready to leave people who hurt themselves, by consuming too much of the “wrong stuff,” to care for themselves?

-November is an important election, and it may tell us whether Americans want more “nanny state” laws like New York City’s limits on over-sized, sugar-packed drinks, laws designed to protect the consumer from making herself sick, and to protect government from picking up the pieces.
+It’s a values question – individual freedom versus the public’s interest in protecting itself.
+Elections can tell us whether Americans want more “nanny state” laws like New York City’s limits on over-sized, sugar-packed drinks, laws designed to discourage consumers from making themselves sick, and to protect government from needing to pick up the pieces.

 Image by © 2010 by Tomasz Sienicki [user: tsca, mail: tomasz.sienicki at gmail.com] (Photograph by Tomasz Sienicki (Own work)) [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC-BY-3.0 (http://creativecommons.org/licenses/by/3.0)], via Wikimedia Commons